-If you are not seeing the Settings option from your notifications bar.
-You can simply look for it from the list of applications on your phone or the app drawer.
-Look for an icon that looks like a gear icon, some phones shows a logo that looks like an equalizer in dark blue color.
-Once you found that application, you can simply tap it to launch and be able to configure some settings on your Samsung Galaxy S2.
+If you do not see the Settings option from your notifications bar, you can look for it from the list of applications on your phone or the app drawer.
+Look for an icon that looks like a gear icon; some devices display a logo that looks like an equalizer in dark blue color.
+Once you find that application, tap it, and you can configure some additional settings on your Samsung Galaxy S2.

 Try to double check the applications on your phone.
 You should be able to see that in the list of applications as it is a core feature of a mobile device.
 Just double check

 For your convenience, we have recorded these instructions in a video.
 You can watch this video to help clarify the instructions in this wiki.
-Please keep in mind the wiki is always being updated, so the wiki instructions may be more up to date than the video. -- The VisiHow Team
+Please keep in mind this article is always being updated so that the instructions may be more up to date than the video. -- The VisiHow Team

 The "Configure" button is located on the lower part of your screen.
 It will come out once you open the Portable WiFi hotspot option on Settings > Connection Tab > More Networks > Tethering and portable hotspot > Portable WiFi Hotspot.
 The button can be seen as illustrated below: